mass8326/reyma-web-vrc/src/content/assets/modular-novabeast/index.md

 ---
+thumbnails:
+  - src: ./thumbnail.png
+    alt: Easy Optimization
 ---

 ## Modular Novabeast - VRCFury

-Modular version of the [Kittomatic's Novabeast](https://jinxxy.com/kittomatic/novabeast) for easy optimization
+Modular version of the [Kittomatic's Novabeast](https://jinxxy.com/kittomatic/novabeast) using VRCFury components for easy optimization

 - Don't want the goggles, collar, or hair?
 Delete the corresponding mesh and the physbones will be removed with it
-- All menus have been turned into VRCFury components!
-Get rid of menu items you never use by deleting the relevant object
+- Have too many options cluttering your action menu?
+Get rid of menu items by deleting the relevant object from the hierarchy
 - Femme and masc body meshes have been separated, saving ~1k tris

 Caveats: